 Having shorter service lives compared to their simpler counterparts

-After thirty years of engineering, I cannot recall an exception to the above principles.
+After thirty years of engineering, I cannot recall an exception to the above principle.

 The Attractiveness Curve